Toddlers thrive on routine. It helps them feel secure and gives them a sense of mastery over their lives.

 There’s a school of thought among many mom and parenting message boards that you should let sleeping toddlers lie and simply be ready with a cup of milk or a very light snack if they wake hungry in the middle of the night and can’t get back to sleep.

-If your toddler sleeps past their usual mealtime, some also advise serving their breakfast a little earlier after they wake the next morning to make up for it.
+If your toddler sleeps past their usual mealtime, some also advise serving their breakfast a little earlier than usual the next morning to make up for it.

 Pros of Letting Them Sleep